 So why is Todd replacing his 53-year-old Genie garage door opener?
 He has decided to replace and upgrade the garage door as well as re-model his garage.
 Also, since this Genie garage door opener was manufactured before most modern safety features, he feels it is time to retire this Genie Model 401.
 In his next garage door opener, Todd is looking for the new Genie to be quiet but wants to stick with the long-term reliability of a Genie screw drive model.
 He sees the benefit of having smart Wi-Fi technology, known as Genie Aladdin Connect, to know if he left the garage door open.
 He also mentioned that a battery backup would be nice because he lives in Chicago and does lose power in bad weather.

-Todd will be receiving a new Genie MachForce Connect smart garage door opener as part of our up and coming trade-in, trade-up promotion (More details coming soon).
+Todd will be receiving a new Genie MachForce Connect smart garage door opener.
 Do you want to share your story of your ancient Genie that is still working?
-Just reply in the comments below or message Genie on social media in order to get more info on how to participate in our trade-up to a Genie program.
+Just reply in the comments below or message Genie on social media in order to get more info on how to participate in sharing your story.